 Indiana social work laws support reciprocity for a social work license held in another state.
 Out-of-state professionals wishing to become a social worker in Indiana must comply with expectations set by the Indiana Behavioral Health and Human Service Licensing Board.
 LSW, LMSW, and LCSW candidates must submit applications for reciprocated licensure, as well as prove official licensure in the state they are coming from, including verification of passage of an applicable Association of Social Work Board examination.
-They may not have any pending disciplinary hearings and must pay a fee to have their application processed
+They cannot have any pending disciplinary hearings and must pay a fee to have their application processed.

 Licensing Renewal and Continuing Education Information

-Professionals must obtain a minimum of 20 Category I CEUs, which consist of formal programming, and a minimum of 20 Category II CEUs, which are self-directed.
+Professionals must obtain a minimum of 20 Category I CEUs — which consist of formal programming — and a minimum of 20 Category II CEUs, which are self-directed.
 A course in Ethics is the only required class, which must be taken at the Category I level.
 Proof of CEU completion must be submitted if students are audited, and there is a fee associated with form submission.